tmo1/sms-ie/README.md

 # SMS Import / Export

 SMS Import / Export is a simple Android app that imports and exports SMS messages from and to JSON files.
+Root is not required.
 The current release is version 1.0.

 ## Installation